Vanderbilt-VR-2025/East/README.md

 That perches like a bird in the soul -
 And sings the beautiful tune without the words -
 And never, ever stops - at all -
 And sweetest - in the Gale Wind - is heard -
+And carries us through the storm – unseen –